Direct Detection and Cosmological Constraints of Dark Matter with Dark Dipoles: Ionization Form Factor

 \section{Ionization Form Factor}

-In \zcref{sec:Migdal_effect}, we have discussed the Migdal effect as a probe of dark dipole interactions.
-The corresponding event rate is determined by the transition probabilities $p^d_{q_e}$ and $p^c_{q_e}$, given in \zcref{eq:Migdal_transition}: $p^d_{q_e}$ describes bound-state excitations, and $p^c_{q_e}$ describes ionization into scattering states.
+In Section~\ref{sec:Migdal_effect}, we have discussed the Migdal effect as a probe of dark dipole interactions.
+The corresponding event rate is determined by the transition probabilities $p^d_{q_e}$ and $p^c_{q_e}$, given in Eq.~\eqref{eq:Migdal_transition}: $p^d_{q_e}$ describes bound-state excitations, and $p^c_{q_e}$ describes ionization into scattering states.
 In the following, we derive the explicit expressions for transition probabilities.
 These transition probabilities are explicitly derived in Ref.~\cite{Ibe:2017yqa}.

 where $\kappa^{(\prime)}$ and $m^{(\prime)}$ are the labels of the spherical spinor harmonics: $m$ denotes the magnetic quantum number, and the relation of $\kappa$ to the total angular momentum $j$ and orbital angular momentum $\ell$ is given by $\kappa = \mp (j+1/2)$ for $j = \ell \pm 1/2$.
 Namely, the absolute value of $\kappa$ is related to the total angular momentum $j$, and the sign of $\kappa$ determines the relative sign of $j - \ell$. $\omega_{n,\ell}$ is the electron occupation number of quantum states $(n,\ell)$, while $E_{n,\kappa}$ represents the binding energy for bound electrons $(n,\kappa)$, given by